Pandaqi/Pandaqi-Studio/pandaqi-studio/content/thats-amorphe/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "That's Amorphe"
-headerTitle: "A party game about what's halfway between a moon and an eye"
 blurb: "A party game about imagining what happens if one thing morphed into another---or guessing what other players mean with their inventions."
-blurbShort: "What happens when you morph a cat halfway into a house?
+# blurb: "What happens when you morph a cat halfway into a house?
 And what if you do it _a little bit_?
 A party game about inventing things and then asking others to guess what on earth you meant."

-color: "red"

 date: 2023-02-27

 difficulty: "kids-can-play"
 genres: ["party"]
-categories: ["boardgame", "standard"]
+categories: ["board-game", "standard"]
 tags: ["social", "guessing", "language", "sorting", "turn-based"]
 themes: []